hyperledger/fabric-samples/commercial-paper/README.md

 ## Quick Start

 You are strongly advised to read the full tutorial to get information about the code and the scenario.
-Below are the quick start instructions for running the tutorial, but no details on the how or why it works.
+Below are the quick start instructions for running the tutorial, but without extensive details of what is happening.

+This `README.md` file is in the `commercial-paper` directory, the source code for client applications and the contracts is in the `organization` directory.

 ### Steps

 1) Start the Hyperledger Fabric infrastructure

-   _although the scenario has two organizations, the 'basic' or 'development' Fabric infrastructure will be used_
+  The 'test-network' will be used - this has two organizations 'org1' and 'org2'  DigiBank will be org1, and MagnetoCorp will be org2.

 2) Install and Instantiate the Contracts

-3) Run client applications in the roles of MagnetoCorp and Digibank to trade the commercial paper
+3) Run client applications in the roles of MagnetoCorp and DigiBank to trade the commercial paper

-   - Issue the Paper as Magnetocorp
+   - Issue the Paper as Magnetocorp (org2)
-   - Buy the paper as DigiBank
+   - Buy the paper as DigiBank (org1)
-   - Redeem the paper as DigiBank
+   - Redeem the paper as DigiBank (org1)

 ## Setup